Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 10. Biblioteca Vasconcelos

-The library is placed in Mexico City, Mexico.
+The library is located in Mexico City, Mexico.
 Its construction was completed in 2006, and its building and design were reported as one of the most modern structures of the 21st century.
 The library’s features are endearing, with metal bookshelves and window walls.
 In addition, it includes approximately 600,000 volumes of different subjects.

-The library is like a safe haven for all book lovers and bibliophiles.
-If you’re a bookworm or even slightly obsessed with books, this library will be your second home—one you prefer, get influenced by, and always seek.
+The library is like a haven for all book lovers and bibliophiles.
+If you’re a bookworm or slightly obsessed with books, this library will be your second home—one you prefer, get influenced by, and always seek.

 If you want to learn about more stunning libraries, check out Chetham’s Library: Britain’s Oldest Free Public Reference Library and Marsh’s Library in Ireland.